boxen/our-boxen/README.md

 1. Open the Preferences window (`Cmd-,`).
 1. Go to the Downloads tab.
 1. Install the Command Line Tools.
+1. Enable disc encryption
+  System Prefs -> Security & Privacy -> File Vault and then enable this.

 ### Bootstrapping